alexdebril/feed-io/README.md

 ### Inject a custom Logger

 You can inject any Logger you want as long as it implements `Psr\Log\LoggerInterface`.
-Monolog does, but it's the only library : https://packagist.org/providers/psr/log-implementation
+Monolog does, but it's not the only library : https://packagist.org/providers/psr/log-implementation

 ```php
 use FeedIo\FeedIo;